leviarista/punk-api-test/README.md

 * App is ready!

-Go to  [Crete React App](https://create-react-app.dev/docs/getting-started/) for more information.
+Go to  [Create React App](https://create-react-app.dev/docs/getting-started/) for more information.